jquery-backstretch/jquery-backstretch/README.md

 | `centeredX` | Deprecated.
 Still works but please do not use it. | Boolean | true |
 | `centeredY` | Deprecated.
 Still works but please do not use it. | Boolean | true |

+* Options marked with an `*` can be specified for individual images

 ## Image definition

 Each image in the set can be a String specifying the URL for the image, *or* an object with the following options, *or* an array of images for different resolutions to choose between.